mikedoubintchik/wordpress-post-modal/readme.txt

 2.1.4: Made Visual Editor button optional in plugin settings, improved error handling in ajax requests, refactor admin notice dismissal
-2.1.5: Add iframe method for loading more complicated external pages 2.1.6: Added support for anchor links and open with modal through URL
+2.1.5: Add iframe method for loading more complicated external pages 2.1.6: Added support for anchor links and open with modal through URL 2.1.7: Changed slide down effect to fade in, prevented body scrolling when popup is open, recognize dev URLs with port